Computer-To-Plate(CTP) technology has a unique technique for printing halftones known as Frequency Modulation (FM) screening, or stochastic printing.

 The concept is – that lighter areas have fewer dots, and the darker areas have more dots.

 The printing with stochastic screening allows the benefits of limited ink on the sheet and can be printed with too much detail.

-The grain of image’s film can become noticeable, an imperfection in flesh tones are more visible, containing a small dot is a great challenge on the printing press, very unforgiving on the press, required a set controls have to be performed, 20% more dot gain than conventional, proofing is challenging.
+The grain of the image’s film can become noticeable, an imperfection in flesh tones are more visible, containing a small dot is a great challenge on the printing press, very unforgiving on the press, required a set controls have to be performed, 20% more dot gain than conventional, proofing is challenging.

 Benefits of Offset screens

-Conventional offset screens (AM) have the benefits of the higher latitude of varying color density on the printing press, more forgiving halftone reproduction, high-grade printing of large quantities of ink transfer on paper, and have the better print of one and two-color printing.
+Conventional offset screens (AM) have the benefits of the higher latitude of varying color density on the printing press, more forgiving halftone reproduction, high-grade printing of large quantities of ink transfer on paper, and the better print of one and two-color printing.
 Metallic image halftones have a more significant impact and work better for skin tones.